 How to apply to this scheme

 Applications for this scheme are considered twice a year.
 Your application will follow either a 2- or 3-stage process:

-- Proposal: submit a two-page proposal to the CRUK office.
+- Proposal: submit an expression of interest form to the CRUK office.
 We will check that your proposal is within remit and confirm whether an outline is required.
 Please complete and send us your EOI form ideally at least 1 month and no later than 2 weeks before a submission deadline to help us best assist you.

 - Outline applications: this stage can be ommitted for some applications (see below)

 - Full applications:

 - Submit your full application through our electronic Grants Management System

 - You will be given the opportunity to respond to the peer review comments

 - One of our Expert Review Panels (ERP) will consider your application, the reviews, and your response to the reviews, and you may be invited to present to the ERP before they make a recommendation to the Committee

 - The Clinical Research Committee will make a final decision on funding

 We will confirm whether an outline application is required after you submit your expression of interest form.
 Applications including a request for pre-clinical package always require an outline application.
 For applications without a request for a pre-clinical package an outline application can typically be omitted where one of the following applies: